lg/lg.io/_posts/2016-10-12-cloudy-gamer-playing-overwatch-on-azures-new-monster-gpu-instances.md

 6. Happy gaming!!

 - Don't forget to Stop the Azure instance when you're done playing.
 It'll be very expensive if you don't.
 You can stop the VM without losing your config.
 If you want to delete everything, make sure to delete the Resource Group in Azure
-- If you have problems with getting going, I set up a [wiki](https://www.reddit.com/r/cloudygamer/wiki/index) on the [CloudyGamer subreddit](https://www.reddit.com/r/cloudygamer/) to hopefully help!
-- Happy gaming!!

 [![](/assets/azure-overwatch/azure-game-streaming-2-thumb.jpg){:width="720"}](/assets/azure-overwatch/azure-game-streaming-2.png)<br/>
 <sub><sup>**So pretty :)**</sup></sub>